 Summer nights are getting all that little bit closer – hurrah!
-This also means the Spring clock change is happening very soon (on the 27th March to be exact!).
+This also means the Spring clock change is happening very soon (on the 26th of March, to be exact!).

 For some of us, though (us parents!), this can mean concerns about your child or baby’s routine and worry about how best to deal with it… Here are my top tips on helping your routine stay consistent in the days ahead of the lead-up to the spring clock change and beyond!